mustafacansevinc/highly-available-elasticsearch/README.md

 The elasticsearch cluster is configured to ensure high availability and resilience to the loss of any single node.

 * ECK will be deployed using vanilla manifest files.
-* The Elasticsearch cluster and Kibana will be deployed using **kustomize**-generated file.
+* The Elasticsearch cluster and Kibana will be deployed using the **kustomize**-generated file.
 * The desired configuration will be applied by initContainers because building a registry is not a part of this solution.

 <div align="center">